-We have operations both within the U.S. and internationally, and we are exposed to market risks in the ordinary course of our business, including the effects of interest rate changes and foreign currency fluctuations.
+We have operations both within the U.S. and internationally, and we are exposed to market risks in the ordinary course of our business, including the effects of interest rate changes, inflation risk, and foreign currency fluctuations that could adversely affect our consolidated financial position, results of operations, or cash flows.
+We manage these risks through regular operating and financing activities and, at certain times, derivative financial instruments.
 Information relating to quantitative and qualitative disclosures about these market risks is described below.